pfsense/docs/source/install/upgrade-guide.rst

    upgrading for safety.
 -  Packages require significant conversion for use on 2.3, currently only the most popular and supported packages are present on 2.3, so be aware that some packages are not available.
-See :doc:`Package Port List </development/package-port-list>` for a list of packages currently available on 2.3.
+See :doc:`/development/package-port-list` for a list of packages currently available on 2.3.

 Removed features that are disabled on upgrade